Wave heating from proto-neutron star convection and the core-collapse supernova explosion mechanism: Wave damping via neutrino dissipation

 Wave energy dissipation is expected to occur due to non-adiabatic corrections from neutrino emission.
 The energy loss rate per unit mass due to neutrino damping, $\dot{\varepsilon}_{\nu}$, can be calculated as

 where $\delta$ denotes the Lagrangian variation of the following term, and

 is the rate of change of the specific entropy $s$ due to neutrino losses.
 Here, the source function $S_{\nu_{i}}$, number flux $F_{\nu_{i}}$, energy flux $H_{\nu_{i}}$, and chemical potential $\mu_{\nu_{i}}$ are distinct for each neutrino species $\nu_{i}$.
-In equation \ref{dsdt} and the following, Boltzmann's constant $k_B \rightarrow 1$.
+In equations (\ref{dsdt}) and (\ref{snu}), Boltzmann's constant $k_B \rightarrow 1$.
 The source function, which encompasses effects from both the emission and absorption of neutrinos of species $\nu_{i}$, is defined

 where $\kappa^{*}_{\nu_{i}}$ is the stimulated absorption opacity (with units of inverse length), $f_{\nu_{i}}$ is the neutrino distribution function, and $f_{\nu_{i},\mathrm{eq}}$ is the distribution function describing a hypothetical population of $\nu_{i}$ neutrinos in thermal and chemical equilibrium with the background medium, which takes the usual Fermi-Dirac form.